One of the world’s biggest and best literary festivals happens every summer in the little borders town of Hay on Wye.

 It’s easy to get carried away and book too many events, so you come straight out of one and join the queue for the next, not leaving time to eat, drink and think.
 Four events per day is about right, plus whatever you fancy in the night: there are plenty of music and comedy gigs.

 It depends entirely on your taste.
 The line-up is so diverse, there’s always something that appeals to every possible interest and age-group.
-The 2018 guest-list featured Margaret Atwood, Richard Dawkins, Chelsea Clinton, Jilly Cooper, Rupert Everett, Germaine Greer, David Walliams, Bear Grylls, Salman Rushdie … among hundreds of others.
+Previous guest-lists have featured Margaret Atwood, Richard Dawkins, Chelsea Clinton, Jilly Cooper, Rupert Everett, Germaine Greer, David Walliams, Bear Grylls, Salman Rushdie… among hundreds of others.
 One of the most popular slots in recent years has been Letters Live: readings of notable correspondence by the likes of Benedict Cumberbatch, Stephen Fry, Olivia Colman, Jude Law, Maxine Peake and Tom Hollander.
-In 2019 there'll be similarly starry Speeches Live and Diaries Live events.

 Is it good for children?